ewhanley/udacity-full-stack/backend-project/vagrant/README.md

 # Project 4: Item Catalog

 This project is a Flask-based CRUD web application that provides a catalog of used cars for sale by type (SUV, Coupe, etc).
-It provides an OAuth2-based user registration system whereby users can log in with either Google or Facebook.
+The project incorporates responsive design to ensure consistent UX from any viewport.
+It includes an OAuth2-based user registration system whereby users can log in with either Google or Facebook.
 Once registered, users have the ability to create, edit, and delete their own posts.

 ![Screenshot of Item Catalog main page](screenshots/main.png)